UCI RoboSub

 Background

-The UCI RoboSub team represents the University of California, Irvine in the 2025 RoboSub competition, a premier global event in underwater robotics.
-Our mission is to design, build, and program an innovative Autonomous Underwater Vehicle (AUV) capable of completing complex tasks in a challenging underwater environment.
+The UCI RoboSub team represents the pilot program for a senior design project that hopes to become a competition team in the international Robosub competition.
+Our mission is to design, build, and program an innovative Autonomous Underwater Vehicle (AUV) capable of completing tasks in a challenging underwater environment.
 This hands-on project allows students to develop skills in systems engineering, software development, and teamwork while pushing the boundaries of underwater robotics.

 Guided by our faculty sponsor, Dr. Sherif Hassaan, and supported by the MAE Department, the team collaborates across disciplines, including mechanical design, electrical engineering, and software development.
-Using cutting-edge technologies, we aim to achieve competition success while contributing to advancements in underwater exploration and maritime industry applications.
+Using cutting-edge technologies, we aim to eventually achieve success at a competitive level while contributing to advancements in underwater exploration and maritime industry applications.

 Objectives

-Our project timeline encompasses research, design, prototyping, and rigorous testing phases, culminating in the RoboSub 2025 competition in Irvine, California.
+Our project timeline encompasses research, design, prototyping, and rigorous testing phases.
 Through dedication, collaboration, and a shared passion for innovation, we strive to set new benchmarks in engineering excellence and foster a team culture of mutual respect and continuous learning.

 Technical Details

 The autonomous underwater vehicle (AUV) depicted utilizes a LiPo battery (<60VDC) as its energy source.
-It integrates various sensors, including an IMU, DVL, pressure sensors, cameras, hydrophones, and GPS, for gathering environmental data like color, shape, distance, pressure, magnetic fields, and sound.
+It integrates ultrasonic sensors to gather environmental data for the purpose of differential control.
 The decision-making process occurs in the onboard computer, which processes input from sensors to generate navigation and task commands.
 These commands are relayed through a controller and Controller Area Network (CAN) to actuators such as thrusters, pneumatics, servos, and a kill switch.
-Fully autonomous functions include climbing/descending, omnidirectional movement, object identification, sample collection, torpedo firing, and pinger localization.
+Fully autonomous functions include climbing/descending, omnidirectional movement, target debris location, sample collection, and obstacle avoidance.

 Documentation